mkner/robo-time/docs/clocks.rst

 .. function:: setDeltaThreshold(delta)

-     Sets the current Delta threshold setting in milliseconds
+     Sets the current Delta threshold setting in milliseconds.
+     When WorldClock updates its time via an init() or a re The delta theshold is the maximum bound that the curent UTC/NTP time

   :param: delta
   :return: None